WaigFang/CMT-PROJECT/README.md

 ## Instructions

-To reproduce results in the report, 2 steps should be followed:
+To reproduce results in the report, ¿[2]? steps should be followed:
-1. Compile the shared library,
+[1.
+Compile the shared library,
-2. Run the program,
+2. Run the program,]

 EXPLAIN